01-edu/public/subjects/carbon-copy/README.md

 ### Provided files

-Download [this folder](https://assets.01-edu.org/carbon-copy) to have at your disposal the following files:
+Download [`carbon-copy.zip`](https://assets.01-edu.org/carbon-copy) to have at your disposal the following files:

 - the CSS file `styles.css` containing the pre-styled elements
 - the `images` folder containing the images to display in the webpage